 Colombia is arguably most famous for two foods in the US: coffee and arepas.
 Although I did not find either one of those delicious, Will and I found lots of other yummy things in Colombia to eat!
+One of my favorite foodie things while traveling is street food!
+I can’t tell you what exactly was in this photo below but it was mmm mmm good!
+Fried food is always delicious.

 So Colombia has this fabulous little thing called a corriente, essentially the meal of the day.
 We quickly learned they don’t vary much.
 A corriente always starts with freshly squeezed fruit juice and soup, then it is followed by the main course (salad, potatoes AND rice, and some kind of meat), lastly the dessert is some yummy, ripe piece of fruit.